Competition Monitoring has plenty of use cases. Indeed, it can help you to improve user onboarding and attract more customers.

-The best way to check your competitors’ in-app user onboarding is to actually try their product.
+The best way to check your competitors’ in-app user onboarding is actually to try their product.

 Signup to them, and see what are they doing.

 How does their user onboarding flow look like?
-Do they use checklists, product tours or progress bars?
+Do they use checklists, product tours, or progress bars?
 What are their tooltips?

 Check whatever you can and write it down.